jilt/shoot-it-dojo-jam/README.md

 [Demo](https://www.jeeltcraft.com)

 # Vesu liquidator changes: #
-The liquidation bot is based on the [official vesu bot](https://github.com/astraly-labs/vesu-liquidator), connected to the plasma oracles API.
+The liquidation bot is based on the [official vesu bot](https://github.com/astraly-labs/vesu-liquidator), connected to the pragma oracles API.

 ## New Function find_next_player_in_queue: ##